htrajan/ht-drawsteel/Classes/Fury/Stormwight Kits/Corven/Animal Form Crow.md

 # Animal Form: Crow

-When you are in your crow form, your movement gains the Fly keyword, and your size becomes 1T.
+When you are in your crow form, your movement gains the Fly keyword, you become the size of a bird, 1T.
 You can use the Hide maneuver as a free maneuver, and you can use your allies as cover when you hide.
 Whenever your rage is 4 or higher, you can shapeshift to become a hybrid bipedal crow of your true form's size.
-You gain 10 temporary Stamina the first time you shapeshift into hybrid crow form during an encounter.